Homemade Glazed Donut Recipe

 • Colored Donut Glaze: Simply add a few drops of food coloring to the glaze.

-How to Make Doughnuts
+{Video} How to Make Glazed Donuts

 Step 1: Make the Donut Dough

-The first thing we are going to do is make the donut dough.
-Warm your milk until it is about the temperature of a warm baby’s bottle – in other words, just hot enough for you to drink without scalding your mouth.
-(About 105F.)
-Yeast is actually alive and if you put it in milk that is too hot, you’ll kill it, which means no fluffy donuts.
+Warm the milk until about 105 degrees F. Yeast is alive, and if you put it in milk that is too hot, you’ll kill it, which means there will be no fluffy donuts.

-Photos of steps to make homemade donuts
+Photos of steps to make homemade glazed donut recipe.

 Step 2: Shape the Donuts

-Now it’s time to shape the donuts!
-Remove your dough from the fridge and roll it out using a rolling pin on a lightly floured surface until it is 1/2 to 1/3 of an inch thick.
-Then use a three-inch donut cutter to cut out the rounds.
+Remove your dough from the fridge and roll it out using a rolling pin on a lightly floured surface until it is 1/2 to 1/3-inch thick.
+Then, use a three-inch donut cutter to cut out the rounds.

-Picture showing how to cut out donuts using a doughnut cutter.
+Picture showing how to cut out donuts.

 Step 3: Fry Your Donuts

-Line a baking sheet with paper towel and set aside.
+Line a baking sheet with a paper towel and set aside.
 Prepare your glaze in a medium bowl by combining all the glaze ingredients and mixing well.
 The glaze should have the consistency of school glue.
 Set aside.

 Carefully add the donuts a few at a time to the oil.
 Do not drop them in the oil or it will splash and you can get burned.
-Depending on how big your pan is, you can probably fry 3-4 donuts at a time.
-Don’t overcrowd the donuts or they will be hard to flip and the temperature of your oil will decrease too much from cooler dough being added.
+Depending on your pan size, you can probably fry 3-4 donuts at a time.

-Fry the donuts until golden brown, about 1 1/2 minutes per side.
+Fry the donuts until golden brown, about 1-1/2 minutes per side.
 Use a metal slotted spoon or metal tongs to gently flip the donuts when ready.
-Once they are golden on each side, remove the donuts one at a time to your prepared baking sheet.
+Once golden on each side, remove the donuts one at a time to your prepared baking sheet.
 The paper towel will help soak up the excess oil.

 Step 4: Glaze the Donuts